 I received a THR in 2010, when my children were tiny.
 After, I could cross my legs and cycle a bike for the first time in over twenty years.
 It beeps at airport security checks.
 I have come to think of all the metal in my body as artificial stars, glistening beneath the skin, a constellation of old and new metal.
 A map, a tracing of connections, and a guide to looking at things from different angles.
 After years of medical procedures my scars are in double figures, but they too form a familiar landscape.
 Joints can be replaced, organs transplanted, blood transfused, but the story of our lives is still the story of one body.
 From ill health to heartbreak, we live inside the same skin, aware of its fragility, grappling with our mortality.
 Surgery leaves scars; physical markers of a lived experience encountering pain.
 I think of my children, hoping their lives are free from such moments.
 That atavism will spare them, and their bodies will fare better than mine.

 Sometimes I imagine myself in Lourdes, walking the hills with my ceramic and titanium joint.
 Looking at all that stone and religiosity, the grand grotto that frightened me, viewed through the eyes of my lapsed faith and non-belief.

 Although I do believe.
 Not in gods and grottos and relics.
 But in words and people and music.
 Our bodies propel us through life, with their own holiness.

 Grotto and womb.

-There’s a Kristin Hersh song, that in moments of distraction often floats up from the floor of my mind.
+In moments of distraction, there’s a Kristin Hersh song that often floats up from the floor of my mind.
 I’ve rolled the words back and forth like oars; sung my children to sleep with it.

 We have a good time